deavmi/libtun/README.md

 dub add libtun
 ```

-### `TUNAdapter`
+### `Adapter`

-The `TUNAdapter` class provides you with all you need to get started.
+The `Adapter` class provides you with all you need to get started.
 One can construct a new adapter as follows:

 ```d
 import libtun.adapter;